sebst/nodejs-tree/README.md

  - `/leafs/:node` - will return a list of leafs below :node
  - `/fullPath/:node` - will return the fullPath for one node
+ - `/exactChildren/:n` - will return a list of nodes with exactly :n children
- - `/exactChildren/:n` - will return a list of nodes with exactly :n children Start the webserver with `node web.js` and it will server on port `3000`.
+ - `/nodes` - will return a list of all nodes with their parents and children Start the webserver with `node web.js` and it will server on port `3000`.

 ## Remarks